GenericMappingTools/gmt/doc_classic/rst/source/psconvert.rst

     cannot satisfy both the 32 and 64 bits GhostScript executable names.
     So in case of 'get from registry' failure the default name (when no **-G** is used) is the one of the 64 bits version, or gswin64c

+.. _-H:

+**-H**\ *factor*
+    Given the finite dots-per-unit used to rasterize PostScript frames to rasters, the quantizing of features to discrete pixel will lead to rounding.
+Some of this is mitigated by the anti-aliasing settings (**-Q**) which affects lines and text only.
+The scale *factor* temporarily increases the effective dots-per-unit by *factor*, rasterizes the plot, then downsamples the image by the same factor at the end.
+The larger the *factor*, the smoother the raster.
+Because processing time increases with *factor* we suggest you try values in the 2-5 range.
+Note that raster images can also suffer from quantizing when the original data have much higher resolution than your raster pixel dimensions.
+The **-H** option may then be used to smooth the result to avoid aliasing [no downsampling].

 .. _-I: